 Cloud platforms - Get proficiency in at least one cloud platform.
 Some of the top cloud platforms are AWS, Microsoft Azure, Google Cloud, and IBM cloud.
 If you have solid foundational knowledge in any of these, you can work smoothly on the rest of the platforms.

-Vmware - Get expertise in ESXi, vCenter, vCloud, vRealize, NSX, VDI, vSphere, Virtual Machines, Horizon View to make a career in cloud computing and virtualization technology.
+Vmware Training - With Vmware Training get expertise in ESXi, vCenter, vCloud, vRealize, NSX, VDI, vSphere, Virtual Machines, Horizon View to make a career in cloud computing and in a Virtualization Technology.

 Data storage and security: To be a cloud engineer, you need to know about accessing, storing, and data security from unauthorized usage and users.